 Nothing helps our bodies flush out toxins, like plenty of pure filtered or spring water each day.
 So drink up!

 By now you probably understand the importance of sweating.
-Moderate exercise that gets you to break a sweat ,as well as, other modalities like sauna can stimulate detoxification and could therefore speed up that process for you.
-Remember to always replenish your body’s hydration level by drinking plenty of water when you get your sweat on.
+Moderate exercise that gets you to break a sweat, as well as, other modalities like sauna can stimulate detoxification and could, therefore speed up that process for you.
+Remember to always replenish your body’s hydration by drinking plenty of water when you get your sweat on.

 If you’re still not sure whether you’re experiencing pit detox, feel free to contact us with questions.

 Although we see all of the above as common signs of pit detox, we are not doctors.